dotnet/docs-maui/docs/fundamentals/localization.md

 <Image Source="flag.png" />
 ```

-However, for this to work on Windows it's necessary to modify your app's project file if you've added `<Content />` MSBuild items for each localized image.
-This can be accomplished by modifying your .csproj file to remove the `<Content />` MSBuild items for each localized image.
+However, for this to work on Windows it's necessary to modify your app's project file if you've added a `<Content />` MSBuild item for each localized image.
+This can be accomplished by modifying your .csproj file to remove the `<Content />` MSBuild item for each image.
 Then, add the following MSBuild item:

 ```xml
 <ItemGroup Condition="$(TargetFramework.Contains('-windows'))">